psevestre/openid-fapi/Financial_API_JWT_Secured_Authorization_Response_Mode.md

 KhW3P_9wjvI0K20gdoTNbNlP9Z41mhart4BqraIoI8e-L_EfAHfhCG_DDDv7Yg
 ```

-Note: "jwt.query" MUST NOT be used in conjunction with response types that contain "token" or "id_token" unless the response JWT is encrypted to prevent token leakage in the URL.
+Note: "query.jwt" MUST NOT be used in conjunction with response types that contain "token" or "id_token" unless the response JWT is encrypted to prevent token leakage in the URL.

 #### 4.3.2 Response Mode "fragment.jwt"